 Because my dining room had the chair rail all across the back wall, it had to go.
 I used an Exacto knife to score along the chalk line and remove it from the wall.
 If you’re not familiar with this next step, get some help, and be careful.
 These things are sharp!

-Scoring the caulk allowed me to easily pry the trim away from the wall using a scraper and hammer as a wedge.
-I was careful not to damage the wall as I knew that would lead to more work and repairs.
+Scoring the caulk made it easy to pry the trim away from the wall with a scraper and a hammer as a wedge.
+I was careful not to damage the wall, knowing it would lead to more work and repairs.

 This actually took me about 30 minutes once I got going.
 Not too shabby for a girl.